motmot/libcamiface/README.rst

   rem Now, to build an NSIS .exe Windows installer. cpack

-The Windows installer will be called ``libcamiface-x.y.z-win32.exe``.
+This will build a Windows installer, called ``libcamiface-x.y.z-win32.exe``.

 Backend notes
 =============